 Q6: The largest producer of silver in the world is;

-The new world dominate in silver production, with Peru taking the second slot.
-Actually around 65% of all silver produced is as a by-product of zinc, copper and lead mining.
+The new world dominates in silver production, with Peru taking the second slot.
+Actually, around 65% of all silver produced is a by-product of zinc, copper and lead mining.

 Q7: What's the average time it takes to sell gold after it's first discovered?